Heimdal

 Contents:

-Implementing PAM can prove a burden, especially when it come to infrastructure setup.
-This is where PAM-as-a-Service comes to the rescue.
+Implementing PAM can prove a burden, especially when it comes to infrastructure setup.
+PAM-as-a-Service saves both time and resources.

 • What is Pam as a Service (PAMaaS)?